NEW: Chinese ship can't break the ice, but remains nearby to aid rescue

 A French icebreaker was en route to assist, but AMSA called off that vessel’s mission at midday Saturday.

-The rescue icebreakers were battling the planet's coldest environment in trying to reach the stranded Russian-flagged ship, whose 74 researchers, crew and tourists remained in good condition despite being at a frozen standstill since Monday.
+The rescue icebreakers were battling the planet’s coldest environment while trying to reach the Akademik Shokalskiy ship, whose 74 researchers, crew and tourists remained in good condition despite being at a frozen standstill since last Monday.

 AMSA said another icebreaker, the Aurora Australis, was en route and was expected to arrive late Sunday.